A Free Resource for Those Looking to Enter the Cannabis Retail Space in Ontario and the Rest of Canada

 These fees are non-refundable, non-taxed, and must be paid in order to successfully submit your licence or authorization application using the iAGCO online portal.

-Should you have any question on stability program and method validation, feel free to contact Canndelta at 1-877-274-6777 or email@example.com.
+Should you have any questions on cannabis retail applications across North America, feel free to contact Canndelta at 1-877-274-6777 or email@example.com.